 We seek outstanding and motivated graduates for entry to our doctoral programme.
-Applicants are particularly welcome from students who wish to conduct research in areas in which the Department has particular research strengths: comparative European politics, European Union politics and policies, European Law, Irish politics, public policies, electoral systems, political parties including extreme right parties, public opinion and electoral behaviour, the politics of international law, international organisations, and political theory.
+Applications are particularly welcome from students who wish to conduct research in areas in which the Department has particular research strengths: comparative European politics, European Union politics and policies, European Law, Irish politics, public policies, electoral systems, political parties including extreme right parties, public opinion and electoral behaviour, the politics of international law, international organisations, and political theory.
 The Department also invites applications from students whose research develops innovative quantitative methods, such as the quantitative analysis of political texts, as this is another strong area of research among staff.

 Successful applicants must have a good honours degree in political science or a related discipline.
 The Department of Political Science seeks to recruit a varied mix of students from different disciplinary, cultural and educational backgrounds.
 We are looking for bright, hard-working students who want to prepare themselves to undertake good quality and interesting research in an area where the department has expertise.
 The research interests of staff cover a wide range of subject areas from transitions to democracy through political philosophy to the politics of electoral systems and the Department has gained international renown for its work in all of these areas.

 Graduate students are also given the opportunity of teaching and tutoring on the Department’s undergraduate courses, which contributes to their professional development as fully rounded political scientists.